 WAYNESBORO

-Stops, overlooks and activities along Skyline Drive and the Blue Ridge Parkway will keep a nature lover busy.
-Specifically speaking, in Shenandoah National Park you can stop for a short walk to the overlook atop Turk Mountain.
+Stops, overlooks, and activities along Skyline Drive and the Blue Ridge Parkway will keep a nature lover busy.
+In Shenandoah National Park you can stop for a short walk to the overlook atop Turk Mountain.
 See the huge rock scree slopes on a simple trek to Blackrock Mountain.
 Bag multiple waterfalls on Doyles River and Jones Run from Browns Gap.
 Have a meal at Dundo picnic area.
 Pitch your tent at Loft Mountain Campground.

-Heading south from Waynesboro for 5 miles on the Blue Ridge Parkway you can stop at Humpback Rocks visitor center and get oriented.
-While there, visit the collection of historic buildings and the William J. Carter Farm.
-Hike up to Humpback Rocks for a well-earned view.
-Enjoy a picnic, too.
-Continuing south, you can stop by Sherando Lake, with its campground, fishing and extensive trail network.
+Heading south from Waynesboro for five miles on the Blue Ridge Parkway, you can stop at Humpback Rocks visitor center and get oriented.
+While there, visit the collection of historic buildings and the Carter Hall Farm.
+Hike up to Humpback Rocks for a well-earned view and enjoy a picnic.
+Continuing south, you can stop by Sherando Lake, with its campground, fishing, and extensive trail network.
 Hike the Appalachian Trail through the Three Ridges Wilderness or The Priest Wilderness.

-The South River Runs through Waynesboro and is a true urban fishery.
-Float a kayak or canoe for 4 miles through town on the Waynesboro Water Trail.
-More river floating lies beyond.
+The South River runs through Waynesboro and is a true urban fishery.
+Float a kayak or canoe for four miles through town on the Waynesboro Water Trail.

-Interested in local craft beer and locally produced wine?
+Interested in local wine?
 Waynesboro is good for that.
-Several wineries are located with a dozen miles of Waynesboro, among them Veritas Vineyard and Winery, Afton Mountain Vineyards and Cardinal Point Winery.
-Breweries are located in Waynesboro as well as nearby Afton and Staunton.
+Several wineries are located with a dozen miles of Waynesboro, among them Veritas Vineyard and Winery, Afton Mountain Vineyards, and Cardinal Point Winery.

 LURAY

-Synonymous with Shenandoah National Park, Luray is not only great for exploring the national park but also for outdoor recreation opportunities on nearby Massanutten Mountain and the storied South Fork Shenandoah River.
+Luray is not only great for exploring the Shenandoah National Park, but also for outdoor recreation opportunities on nearby Massanutten Mountain and the storied South Fork Shenandoah River.
 An underground adventure at Luray Caverns caps off a visit to this mountain town.

 Paddle and fish the South Fork Shenandoah River.
 The river is doable by novice paddlers in kayaks or canoes, even tubers.
 Massanutten Mountain flanks the west side of Luray and avails additional remote hiking and mountain biking trails.
 Check out historic Camp Roosevelt, the very first Civilian Conservation Corps Camp in the nation.

 Luray Caverns is a must visit.
-The attraction has expanded beyond the fascinating underground cave stalactites and stalagmites to aboveground garden maze, ropes adventure park, car museum and more.
-Learn about the past at the Luray Valley Museum.
-The toy museum will captivate adults and kids alike.
-Plan to spend a full day at Luray Caverns.
+The attraction has expanded beyond the fascinating underground cave stalactites and stalagmites to aboveground garden maze, ropes adventure park, and various museums.
+Eat in the Historic District at Chop House Bistro or grab a bite at Gathering Grounds Patisserie & Cafe.

 HARRISONBURG